keshnarana/constructorGame/README.md

 # constructorGame

-short-cut tho the game using
+short-cut to the game using
 $ npm install constructor-word-guess-2

 ![](New%20folder%20(4)/Screenshot%20(21).png)